AshFoster/whisky-legends/README.md

   ![Sign out page](assets/readme-images/sign-out.JPG)

   - When the user clicks on the 'logout' link in the navbar they are taken to this page which simply asks them to confirm that they would like to sign out.
-  - When they do sign out they are directed to the home page.
+  - When they do sign out they are redirected to the home page.
-  - There is also a 'cancel' button which also directs them to the home page but without signing them out.
+  - There is also a 'cancel' button which also redirects them to the home page but without signing them out.

 ## Testing